srijosh/Face-Verification-Deep-Learning-/README.md

 ## Overview

-This project utilizes deep learning techniques to perform face verification, which involves determining whether two facial images belong to the same person or not.
-The model is trained on a dataset of facial images and learns to extract features that are discriminative for identifying individuals.
+This project implements face verification using deep learning techniques.
+It utilizes a Siamese Neural Network architecture trained on a dataset containing anchor, positive, and negative images.
+During training, the model learns to differentiate between images of the target person (positive samples) and images of other individuals (negative samples).
+The trained model is then used for verification, where it compares a given input image against a set of verification images to determine whether the input image belongs to the target person or not.

 ## Requirements